14 Turkish Real Estate Investment Mistakes to Avoid for a Successful Purchase

 • Opening a Turkish bank account for the transaction.

-• Completing a military clearance process (required for some foreign investors).
+• Completing the military clearance process (for some foreign investors).

-• Ensuring that the property is earthquake-compliant, which is legally required for all buildings.
+• Ensuring that the property is earthquake-compliant (legally required for all buildings).

-A specialized lawyer can help you manage these processes and ensure all paperwork is in order, reducing the risk of legal complications.
+Hiring a specialized lawyer can help you navigate these legal processes and ensure all paperwork is in order, reducing the risk of complications.

 7. Thinking with Emotions Rather than Logic